Protection For At-Risk Immigrants: Get Your Green Card Under VAWA Immigration

 - File an application for lawful permanent resident status using Form I-485 and related documents.

-A self-petitioner must first prove the abuse as well as a good moral character, the immigration status of the citizen/green card holder, the residence with the abusive family member, or the relationship to the abuser.
+A self-petitioner must first prove the abuse as well as a good moral character, the immigration status of the citizen/green card holder, and the relationship to the abuser.

 How Long Does It Take For VAWA To Be Approved?